CypaxNET/VFD-Studio2/README.md

 # VFD-Studio 2

-Windows application to show various system information on a graphics-capable VFD or other monochrome graphics display.

-If you would like to keep an eye on CPU load and memory usage during gaming, if you are a fan of (retro) case modding or if you just appreciate to have a little fancy additional display for your computer, then you've come to the right place.

 [Download here](https://github.com/CypaxNET/VFD-Studio2/releases)

 [Documentation here](./docs/README.md)

-<mark>Examples here</mark>

-## What it is
+---

 Greetings everyone and welcome to VFD-Studio 2!
 This is a free and open-source project to show system information on a Vacuum Fluorescent Display ([VFD](https://en.wikipedia.org/wiki/Vacuum_fluorescent_display)) or other monochrome graphics display:

+If you would like to keep an eye on CPU load and memory usage during gaming, if you are a fan of (retro) case modding or if you just appreciate to have a little fancy additional display for your computer, then you've come to the right place.

 <img title="" src="./docs/images/vfdstudio_screenshot1.png" alt="Application screenshot" width="191">  <img title="" src=".\docs\images\screen_example_mainboard.jpg" alt="Graphics output on a VFD" width="506">  <mark>TODO: YT-Video</mark>

-### Features
+## Features

 - Displays images, animations, charts, etc.